-2 In certain instances, in-process testing is done solely for purposes of triggering real time equipment or system adjustments to prevent process drift.
+2 In certain instances, in-process testing is done solely to determine the need for real-time equipment or system adjustments to prevent process drift.
 This guidance does not address these situations.

-3 Chemistry-based laboratory testing of biotechnology products that are under the jurisdiction of CDER are within the scope of this guidance.
-However, this guidance is not intended to address biological assays (e.g., in vivo, immunoassays).
+3 Chemistry-based laboratory testing of biotechnology products that are under the jurisdiction of CDER is within the scope of this guidance.
+While this guidance is not intended to address biological assays (e.g., in vivo, immunoassays) it does briefly discuss Design and Analysis of Biological Assays (USP<111>).